Jun 15, 2018 | The tragedy of commons

-One factor that all these strategies have in common though, is an assumption that satisfaction from work is each researcher’s personal responsibility: everyone needs to take an active effort to maintain their happiness, and if everyone took care of their personal happiness better, academia would be a better place.
+One factor that all these strategies have in common though is the assumption that satisfaction from work is each researcher’s personal responsibility: everyone needs to take an active effort to maintain their happiness, and if everyone took care of their personal happiness better, academia would be a better place.